Nonstabilizerness Estimation using Graph Neural Networks: Data Generation

 The dataset for stabilizer state classification is constructed to formulate a circuit-level classification problem, where quantum circuits are labeled according to the quantum states they prepare, specifically distinguishing between stabilizer and magic states.
 Stabilizer states are assigned the label 0, while magic states are assigned the label 1.
 All circuits prepare $n$-qubit states, initialized as $\ket{0}^{\otimes n}$, where the number of qubits $n$ spans the range from $2$ to $25$.
 The dataset consists of three main subsets, differing by the circuit composition and degree of entanglement: \begin{itemize} \item Product States (PS): quantum circuits composed only of single-qubit rotations gates: \texttt{RX}, \texttt{RY}, and \texttt{RZ}. \item Clifford-evolved States (CS): for each circuit in PS we generate $25$ new circuits by evolving it under Clifford gates, uniformly sampled from the Clifford generator (\texttt{H}, \texttt{S}, \texttt{CNOT}).
 The Clifford gates are appended sequentially at the end of the product-state circuit.
 Each of the new circuits has a progressively higher number of new Clifford gates, referred as Clifford depth, from $1$ to $25$. \item Entangled States (ES): for each circuit in PS we generate one new circuit injected with a number of \texttt{CNOT} gates uniformly sampled between $1$ and $20$ and randomly placed throughout the circuit.
 The placement of each \texttt{CNOT} gate involves the random selection of two qubits to act as control and target, respectively.
 To ensure a non-trivial entangling structure, qubits that have not yet been acted upon by any gate are excluded from being selected as control qubits. \end{itemize}

 Note that, since PS is balanced between the two labels and because nonstabilizerness is invariant under Clifford, CS and ES are also balanced.
 Furthermore, by construction, the circuits in CS preserve part of the structure of the circuits in PS, while the circuits in ES may result in strongly different quantum circuit structures due to the random placement of \texttt{CNOT} gates rather than their sequential appending.
 The computation of $M_2$ for circuits in PS can be easily performed by leveraging its additivity and compute $M_2$ as the sum of the $M_2$ computed per each qubit.
 Although CS inherits the $M_2$ values from the PS subset, the ES subset does not, since the contribution of each gate to the overall $M_2$ can change after the random \texttt{CNOT} injections, in the general case.

-We generate two datasets, both including all three circuit type.
-The first is with a fixed number of qubit ($n=18$), which is generated with the same size of the dataset used in~\cite{mello2025retrieving}, in order to have a fair comparison between our GNN and CNN.
-The second dataset instead enables more general experiments including quantum circuits with number of qubits ranging from $2$ to $25$.
-A schematic summary of the dataset for stabilizer state classification is provided in Table~\ref{tab:dataset_classification}.

-Each circuit is assigned a total number of gates $G$, uniformly sampled in $[10, 100]$.
-Stabilizer states are generated by applying gates randomly selected from the set of Clifford single-qubit rotations, while magic states involve single-qubit rotation gates with both Clifford angles and random angles, which inject magic into the circuits.
-For stabilizer states, each gate is chosen randomly among the set of allowed Clifford gates: where the Hadamard gate and Phase gate are expressed in terms of rotation gates:\\ \texttt{H} = \texttt{RY}$(\frac{\pi}{2})$\texttt{RZ}$(\pi)$ and \texttt{S} = \texttt{RZ}$(\frac{\pi}{2})$.
-For magic states, each gate is chosen from an extended gate set that includes both Clifford gates and single-qubit rotations with random angles:

-Each magic states is assigned a ratio $r_M$ of magic gates over the total number of gates uniformly sampled between $0.3$ and $1$, so that each magic circuit contains approximately $r_M \cdot G$ gates with random angles, effectively injecting varying degrees of nonstabilizerness into the circuit.
+We refer the reader to the Section~\ref{data_classification_appendix} for a detailed analysis of the data generated for the stabilizer state classification problem.